Encrypt data with a password in Go

 Password

-needs a 16, 24, or a 32 byte key
+Now, the aes.NewCipher() needs a 16, 24, or a 32 byte

-, and in this example we are using a 32 byte key
+key, and in this example we are using a 32 byte

-, and an iterations
+salt, and an iterations argument.
+The

-used to derive the key.
-(Isom 2015; Wikipedia 2020) The salt
+salt used to derive the key.
+(Isom 2015; Wikipedia 2020) The salt is

-in that it also needs to be randomly generated.
-And as with the nonce
+related to the nonce in that it also needs to be randomly

-, a dictionary attack is still possible, but with the iterations
+with salt, a dictionary attack is still possible,

-count, it will slow down the time it takes to compute a key
+but with the iterations count, it will slow down the time

-from a password.
+it takes to compute a key from a password.
 (Viega and Messier 2003, 141–42)

 In this example we’ll be using scrypt, so let’s see how we can implement that into our program.